-This is the second version of this IN and has been prepared based on the legislative framework at the time of issue.
+This Technical Paper replaces the previous Technical Paper TP Innovative Income Streams issued in November 2021.
+This is the third version of this TP and has been prepared based on the legislative framework at the time of issue.
 It is envisaged that it will be expanded as more issues emerge and/or there are changes in the legislative framework.

-This IN does not constitute legal advice.
-Any interpretation or commentary within the IN regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
-Accordingly, Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.
+This Technical Paper does not constitute legal advice.
+Any interpretation or commentary within the TP regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
+Accordingly, Members are encouraged to seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.